Wine Grape Cheat Sheets: Zinfandel

 Wine Grape Cheat Sheets: Carmenère

 CarmenereThe Soundbyte: Carmenère is often called “the lost grape of Bordeaux” and was widely planted in Bordeaux in the years before phylloxera.
-However, in the 1880’s as phylloxera ravaged the vineyards of Europe and all the vines needed to be re-planted, Carmenère resisted grafting and was essentially forgotten.
+However, in the 1880s as phylloxera ravaged the vineyards of Europe and all the vines needed to be re-planted, Carmenère resisted grafting and was essentially forgotten.

-Many of the original vinifera vines planted in Chile were brought from Bordeaux during the mid-1800s, as phylloxera was ravaging the vineyards of France.
+On the other side of the world, many of the original vinifera vines planted in Chile were brought from Bordeaux during the mid-1800s, as phylloxera was ravaging the vineyards of France.
 Carmenère—along with its better-known cousins such as Cabernet Sauvignon, Sauvignon Blanc, and Merlot—arrived in Chile at about this same time.

 In the vineyard, Carmenère is often the last grape to be picked, and it requires a lengthy season to reach full maturity.
 Therefore, it is not well suited to many parts of Bordeaux—but in the right areas it can produce great wines.
 Chilean Carmenère is rich in color, redolent of red fruits, spice, and berries, and has softer tannins than Cabernet Sauvignon.
-While Cabernet Sauvignon occupies more vineyards (by acreage), many consider Carmenère to be the signature grape of Chile.
+While Cabernet Sauvignon occupies more Chilean vineyards (by acreage), many consider Carmenère to be the signature grape of Chile.

 Typical Attributes of a Carmenère-based Wine:

-• grilled steak for carmenre with tomatoesFirm structure, full body and heavy tannins; lush, velvety texture.
+• grilled steak for carmenre with tomatoesFirm structure, full body and heavy tannins; lush, velvety texture

-• Deep, dark color.
-This is a “big red wine”!
+• Deep, dark color—this is a big red wine!

-• Carmenère is distinguished by fruitiness accompanied by the flavors of “spice and smoke”
+• Carmenère is distinguished by fruitiness accompanied by the flavors of “spice and smok.e”

 • Underripe Carmenère, or grapes from a cool growing season, can have a vegetative “green bell pepper” aroma or flavor.
 Carmenère takes longer to ripen than other red grapes, so be on the look-out for these flavors.